 Native primarily to Australia.
 At first glance, these look something like pines; their thin, jointed, green branches look like long pine needles.
 True leaves are inconspicuous.
 These trees tolerate dry or wet soil, salinity, heat, and wind, and they’re hardy to 15°F (–9°C).
 Especially useful in desert areas, where they are often confused with Athel tamarisk (Tamarix aphylla) because of similar foliage—but the casuarinas have conelike fruit.
 Cones range from 1/4–1 in. long.
 Little pruning is required.Casuarina cunninghamiana

-Largest species.
-To 70 ft. tall, 30 ft. wide.
+Largest and tallest species.
+Grows to 70 ft. tall, 30 ft. wide.
 Finest texture, with dark green branches.